ermaccer/Manhunt2.PluginMH2/README.md

 **NOTE** Manhunt 2 anims are way more dynamic than Manhunt, therefore most cinematics will not work right in first person mode, probably like 10% of executions will look OK.

-*first person executions can be enabled by enabling bDisableExecutionCamera in the ini*
+*First person executions can be enabled by enabling bDisableExecutionCamera in the INI.*